Opinion: How we all benefit from this new FTC rule - KESQ

 The FTC rule provides a model of evidence-based rulemaking in the public interest.
 Unfortunately, that may not be enough to save it from a 6-3 Supreme Court decision.
 The current majority has a history of decisions that are fiercely hostile both to workers and to the notion that government agencies should play an active role in regulating corporate conduct.

 Regardless of what happens with the Supreme Court, this rule is seismic.
 The evidence it has amassed provides an unusually strong and extensive basis for legislation.
 For several years, Democratic Sen. Chris Murphy of Connecticut and Republican Sen. Todd Young of Indiana have co-sponsored bi-partisan legislation to ban virtually all noncompetes, and a growing number of states have also taken action.
-Meanwhile, policies at the state level do not fall out on partisan lines — California, Idaho, Minnesota and North Dakota all have non-compete bans.
+Meanwhile, policies at the state level do not fall out on partisan lines — California, Minnesota, North Dakota and Oklahoma all have noncompete bans.

 The likelihood of extended litigation about the FTC rule and uncertainty about a final outcome underscore the urgency of federal and state legislation on this issue.
 Given the evidence about innovation and new firm formation, states that don’t curb noncompetes risk not only harming their constituents, but also being left behind.

-Note: A previous version of this article misstated the states that have full noncompete bans.